Call and response (music): Classical music

-Heinrich Schütz was one of the first composers to realise the expressive potential of the polychoral style in his "Little Sacred Concertos".
+Heinrich Schütz was one of the first composers to realize the expressive potential of the polychoral style in his "Little Sacred Concertos".
 The best known of these works is "Saul, Saul, was verfolgst du mich?", a vivid setting of the narrative of the Conversion of Paul as told in Acts 9 verses 3-4: "And as he journeyed, he came near Damascus: and suddenly there shined round about him a light from heaven.
 And he fell to the earth, and heard a voice saying unto him, Saul, Saul, why persecutest thou me?"

 "The musical phrase on which most of the concerto is built is sounded immediately by a pair of basses":